Skip to main content

 arrow-right

 Once the submission deadline passes, the AI Poverty Challenge team will perform an administrative review to confirm each submission meets the rules and application requirements before advancing to the Evaluation Panel.
-Judges will use the scoring rubric to provide scores and valuable feedback on their assigned submissions, and all scores will be statistically normalized to ensure fairness.
+The Evaluation Panel will use the scoring rubric to provide scores and valuable feedback on their assigned submissions, and all scores will be statistically normalized to ensure fairness.
+Each application will be reviewed by five Evaluation Panel judges.

 Robin Hood will review the top-scoring submissions to select up to nine Finalists based on considerations that may include, but are not limited to, Evaluation Panel resulting rank order, organizational capacity, geographic diversity, and demonstrated potential.
-The Selection Committee will recommend up to three awardees to receive $1 million each.
-Final decisions and selection of awards will be made by Robin Hood.
+The Finalists will be announced in early fall, 2024.
+The Finalists will undergo additional due diligence, which may include interviews and more detailed program or product reviews.
+A small Selection Committee will recommend up to three awardees from among the nine Finalists to receive $1 million each.
+Final decisions and selection of awards will be made by Robin Hood and announced in early 2025.

 How can we use the AI Poverty Challenge award?